-We have been awarded 4 stars by Enjoy England, VisitBritain and VisitBath.
-This is the mark of England's official, nationwide quality assessment scheme and is an independent, reliable, impartial assessment of accommodation available for a short break or a longer stay and inspected annually.
+We have been awarded 4 stars and a Gold Award by Enjoy England, VisitBritain and VisitBath.
+This is the mark of England's official quality assessment scheme and is an independent, reliable, assessment of accommodation and inspected annually.

 Colerne is a picturesque historical country village on the edge of the Cotswolds and Bath with architecture dating from the 16th century.
 The house is perched beside the Bybrook Valley an area of conservation due to its outstanding natural beauty.
 It has two pubs, a local shop, post office and a newsagent all in a short walking distance.
 Just outside Colerne are the Three Shire Stones famously marking the point where Somerset, Wiltshire and Gloucestershire meet.